Master taster and master teacher Kurush Bharucha leads a session at Unilever’s Rotterdam offices.

 What advice would you give consumers seeking to refine their taste in tea?

-As more brands and establishments put effort into the quality of their recipe ingredients, tea will continue to build respect.
+As more brands and establishments invest in the quality of their recipe ingredients, tea will continue to gain respect.
 Today, more premium-quality teas are sold in an endless flair of flavors than ever before.
 This may seem overwhelming for many consumers who wish to refine their tastes in Tea.

 - Work your tastings up from light to intense (e.g., white, green, oolongs, and blacks).
 This will allow your palate to acclimate and prevent it from getting overwhelmed at the start.